Organic Sweet Peas: Seed to Bloom Growing Guide

 Once sweet pea seeds have germinated, provide plenty of bright light to prevent seedlings from becoming leggy, weak, or stretched.

 Sweet peas are naturally cold tolerant and benefit from being grown hard.
-Move seedlings outside on sunny winter days to strengthen them, reduce legginess, and acclimate them for transplanting.
+Grow seedlings outside to strengthen them, reduce legginess, and acclimate them for transplanting.

 Just be sure to protect from: